A proven pattern for hooking gargantuan pike during early ice

 Yet another tape-measure pike falls to a Northland Bionic Bucktail Jig and live sucker minnow.
 This jaw-dropping specimen was caught by Northland Pro Staffer Scott Glorvigen.

 Up above, I tiptoe across the frozen shallows maintaining a low profile.
 Stealth is a big part of the game.
-Down below, however, it’s more like lions in the Coliseum tearing and tossing-down everything with blood running through its veins.
-That’s what it’s like in early winter when northern pike slash through the shallows with hearty appetites and an equal amount of recklessness.
+Down below, however, it’s more like lions in the Coliseum tearing and tossing down everything with blood running through its veins.
+That’s what it’s like in early winter when northern pike slashes through the shallows with hearty appetites and an equal amount of recklessness.

 On certain lakes and reservoirs the summons comes in the form of whitefish and or tullibee (ciscoes).
 Their reproductive ritual begins in the late fall and finalizes sometime after first ice.
 Perfect timing for pike.

 So the foodstuffs are up in the shallows, but located randomly.
 Weeds have already been noted.
-But make sure your focusing on the greenest and thickest vegetation available.
+But make sure you are focused on the greenest and thickest vegetation available.
 That could mean a lush garden grove.
-In other situations it’s a thick spot amongst an acre of spindly brown weeds.
+In other situations, it’s a thick spot amongst an acre of spindly brown weeds.
 The most reliable weeds are found in shallow bays that are adjacent to the main lake.

 River mouths are another natural draw.
 Pike are suckers for moving water.
 Suckers, the actual fleshy baitfish, are common there.
 Take heed that ice quality on and around river mouths is several notches thinner than what the main lake offers.

 Although pike activity is at its seasonal peak, there are good, better, and best times to fish.
 Morning and evening are no-brainers.
 With that said, historically, I’ve nailed the majority of my larger fish – 10-pounds plus – during mid to late morning, say from 8 to 11 am.
 The last hour and a half of the day is next in importance, but a distant second.